mattrichor/Wabi-Sketch-client/README.md

 'Wabi-sabi' (侘寂) refers to a world view centered on the acceptance of transience and imperfection within Japanese traditional aesthetic.
 Wabi-Sketch aims to be a place where users can take a small moment out of their day to experience the simple enjoyment of sketching, without any other goal in mind.
 Wabi-sketch will also provide a space to share fun sketches with friends, & build on top of other's sketches.
 There will be an option similar to a buddha board, where your sketches will fade with time.
 Additional goals are to have a daily sketch prompt, where every morning users are given an opportunity to sketch something simple in a time allotted.
 The creation of art doesn't need to be difficult, it just needs to be fun!

+Project will be built with Django interfacing with Postgresql for the backend, and React.JS with modular components for the client.

 ---

 ### **_Technologies Used_**